Impartiality

 James protests by pointing out that insofar as God has any preference, He prefers the poor (v.
 5a).
 Jesus in His teaching emphasized that the poor enjoy the special blessing of God (Luke 6:20).
 If that blessing is not evident in their outward circumstances, where does it appear?
 It appears in their very poverty.
 A life of hardship and deprivation makes them more receptive to the gospel.
 They can see that this world ultimately cannot satisfy the deepest longings of the heart, so they more eagerly embrace the promise of a better world.
 Their experience of scrimping and scrounging to survive is fertile ground for faith.
 From such unpromising meagerness of life arises a faith that James calls rich.

-As a further reprimand of their partiality, James points out that good church members are treating people as inferiors who will someday be their equals, for God has chosen the poor to be heirs of the Kingdom (v.
+As a further reprimand of partiality, James points out that good church members are treating people as inferiors who will someday be their equals, for God has chosen the poor to be heirs of the Kingdom (v.
 5b).
 Be careful then not to despise a brother because of his poverty.
 Consider how embarrassed you will be in heaven to find that he now occupies a splendid mansion next door!

 James next exposes the folly in admiring rich people just because they are rich.
 He wants the churches to understand that whereas human beings are impressed by wealth, God is not.
 Indeed, many of the rich have made choices that will bring the wrath of God upon their heads.
 Many use their wealth as a weapon to accrue more wealth through robbery and oppression (v.
 6).
 Who but the wealthy can manipulate the legal system to their own advantage?
 While they carry out schemes for taking property from the poor, they may protect themselves under a cloak of legality.
 In a masquerade of true justice, they may hire lawyers to manufacture false charges or bribe judges to secure favorable verdicts.